 College transcripts with a minimum of a B average (3.0 on a 4.0 scale) are required.

 Our program encourages but does not require either the GRE General Test or the GMAT.
-GRE/GMAT score submission is optional for those applying Fall 2023 (application deadline: 01/15/2023).
+GRE/GMAT score submission is optional.
 You are NOT required to submit GRE/GMAT scores, and applications without GRE/GMAT scores will be given full consideration.
 You may choose to submit scores if you have them, and they will be considered by the admissions committee.
 Although you do not have to submit a GRE/GMAT score, opting to submit a strong test score (rather than submitting no score) may increase odds of receiving an invitation to interview, all other things being equal.
 In our current method of evaluating applicants, a relatively strong GRE/GMAT score could be used to offset a relatively lower GPA, but you would not be penalized for a low or unsubmitted GRE/GMAT score.
-The University code is 1840.

 Two (2) letters of recommendation, interview, resume, and statement of purpose are used to evaluate candidates.
 Interested students must apply to the M.S. program online and may find additional application information from the University of Mississippi Graduate School website.